Twist And Shout Variations List

 General Information

-RCA's new DYNAFLEX technology
+RCA's new Dynaflex technology

 RCA's "Dynaflex" technology, introduced in the 1970s, was an innovative approach to manufacturing vinyl records.
 Dynaflex records were significantly thinner and more flexible than standard vinyl records of the time.
 RCA developed this technology in response to several issues with traditional records, including warping, breakage, and the cost of materials.
 Specifically: